 The fxMarketAmer, fxMarketAsia, and fxMarketEuro adapters provide the principle input data sources.
-These adapters use the provider="loadgen" attribute of each wlevs:adapter element to specify that the adapters get their data from the Oracle CEP load generator utility.
-The wlevs:instance-property child element specifies the port number to which the adapter should listen.
+These adapters use the provider="loadgen" attribute of each wlevs: adapter element to specify that the adapters get their data from the Oracle CEP load generator utility.
+The wlevs: instance-property child element specifies the port number to which the adapter should listen.

 The csvTestData adapter is an optional adapter you can use to feed test data into the application.
-This adapter uses the provider="csvgen"

-attribute to specify that this adapter gets its data from a comma separated value (CSV) file.
-For more information, see "Testing Applications With the Load Generator and csvgen Adapter" in the Oracle Complex Event Processing Developer's Guide for Eclipse
+This adapter uses the provider="csvgen" attribute to specify that this adapter gets its data from a comma separated value (CSV) file.
+For more information, see "Testing Applications With the Load Generator and csvgen Adapter" in the Oracle Fusion Middleware Developer's Guide for Oracle Complex Event Processing for Eclipse